-Light-textured and full-flavored, these Bacon and Goat Cheese Popovers are a perfect addition to any meal.
+Light-textured and full-flavored, this Popovers Recipe with Bacon and Goat Cheese is the perfect addition to any bread basket.
 They’re easy to make, too!

 When I think of spring, popovers immediately come to mind.
-Something about their puffed, crisp shells and tender, airy interiors fit so well with the lighter feel of the season.
+Something about their puffed, crisp shells and tender, airy interiors fits so well with the lighter feel of the season.

-When I was a child, I remember being so fascinated by their ballooned rise as my mother pulled them out of the oven.
+As a child, I remember being fascinated by their ballooned rise as my mother pulled them out of the oven.
 It always seemed like magic!

 We’d always eat the warm rolls with butter and honey (or sometimes, with strawberry butter, as served at our favorite destination for girls’ shopping luncheons).

-Somewhat recently, I started experimenting with recipe variations.
-Today, I’m sharing what has quickly become one of our favorite flavor combinations: Bacon and Goat Cheese Popovers.
-Here, traditional popover batter meets salty bacon crumbles, creamy goat cheese, snipped fresh chives, and a hint of black pepper.
+Over the years, I’ve experimented with seasonal popovers recipe variations, and decided to pair them with one of my favorite ingredients for spring: goat cheese.
+In these savory beauties, traditional popover batter meets salty bacon crumbles, creamy goat cheese, snipped fresh chives, and a hint of black pepper.

 “Popovers” get their name from how the batter rises in the pan and “pops” over the tops of the wells.
 Considering that you’re only pouring a few tablespoons of batter into each well, the rise is quite dramatic.
 It’s fun to watch them through the oven door as they bake.

-Popovers are similar to Yorkshire puddings, which are baked with the drippings from roasted meats instead of melted butter or cooking spray.
+Popovers are similar to British Yorkshire puddings, which are baked with the drippings from roasted meats instead of melted butter or cooking spray.
 The base of both batters is a simple mixture of milk, eggs, flour, and salt.

-Some recipes call for using a blender, but I’ve found that hand-mixing with a whisk produces a more tender final product and doesn’t take much longer.
+Some popover recipes call for using a blender, but I’ve found that hand-mixing with a whisk produces a more tender final product and doesn’t take much longer.